+Look for the new Kiddleland Midway location now behind the International Building!
 An area for the younger crowd, set apart from the main midway in which families can relax and let their little ones try age-appropriate rides without the noise and excitement of the busier, older crowds.
 Make no mistake this area is still filled with exciting rides, games and attractions!

 Labor Day Fireworks Display

 The 170th New York State Fair is going out on a high, bright and beautiful note on Labor Day as we bring back a spectacular fireworks display.
 We’ll light up the night and say farewell to the Fair at dusk, right after the final Chevy Court concert of the year, from Chicago, starting at 6:00pm.
 Sponsored by National Grid.

 The Wade Shows Midway at the 2016 Great New York State Fair will be the largest in Fair history as a result of the $50 million project to revitalize the Fairgrounds.
 The improved 15 acre Midway will offer at least 70 rides, many of them new to the Fair, and feature wider and safer aisles as well as more covered seating areas.
 Wade Shows is North America's premier carnival company and their unique spectacular rides and attractions, unparalleled customer amenities and service-oriented staff are the reasons they set the standard in the industry.
 Hit the midway during the Fair from 10:00am until midnight, 9:00pm on Labor Day - Midway closing time subject to change without notice.
 Click here for midway information.